stefanofa/awesome/TOPICS.md

 *   [databuddy-analytics/Databuddy](https://github.com/databuddy-analytics/Databuddy) - Databuddy is a privacy-first analytics platform with a focus on user experience, with it's foundation built on privacy, it ensures complete compliance with most major data privacy laws out of the box

-*   [plausible/analytics](https://github.com/plausible/analytics) - Simple, open source, lightweight and privacy-friendly web analytics alternative to Google Analytics.
+*   [plausible/analytics](https://github.com/plausible/analytics) - Open source, privacy-first web analytics.
+Lightweight, cookie-free Google Analytics alternative.
+Self-hosted or cloud.

 *   [umami-software/umami](https://github.com/umami-software/umami) - Umami is a modern, privacy-focused analytics platform.
 An open-source alternative to Google Analytics, Mixpanel and Amplitude.